Chart Color Schemes

 The labour market in Reservoir - South West demonstrates typical performance when compared to similar areas across Australia

 Reservoir - South West has an educated workforce with strong professional services representation.
-The unemployment rate was 4.0% in June 2025, below Greater Melbourne's 4.6%.
+The unemployment rate was 4.0% in the past year, with estimated employment growth of 2.0%.

-Employment growth over the past year was estimated at 2.0%.
-There were 8,821 residents employed as of June 2025, with workforce participation at 66.5%, slightly higher than Greater Melbourne's 64.1%.
+As of June 2025, there were 8,821 residents employed, and the unemployment rate was 0.6% lower than Greater Melbourne's rate of 4.6%.
+Workforce participation was 66.5%, slightly higher than Greater Melbourne's 64.1%.
 Key employment sectors include health care & social assistance, education & training, and construction.
-Public administration & safety shows high specialization, with an employment share 1.4 times the regional level.
+The area has a significant specialization in public administration & safety (1.4 times the regional level).

-Retail trade has lower representation at 8.3% compared to the regional average of 9.8%.
-Employment opportunities locally may be limited, as indicated by Census data on working population vs resident population.
-From Jun-25 to Jul-25, employment increased by 2.0%, labour force by 1.4%, reducing unemployment by 0.5 percentage points.
-In contrast, Greater Melbourne had higher employment growth of 3.5% and labour force growth of 4.0%.
-State-level data as of Sep-25 shows Victoria's employment grew by 1.08% year-on-year, adding 39,880 jobs, with an unemployment rate of 4.7%, slightly higher than the national rate of 4.5%.
-Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Reservoir - South West's employment mix suggests local growth could be approximately 6.6% over five years and 13.7% over ten years.
+Retail trade shows lower representation at 8.3% versus the regional average of 9.8%.
+Employment opportunities locally may be limited as indicated by Census data.
+Over a 12-month period ending June 2025, employment increased by 2.0%, labour force by 1.4%, and unemployment rate fell by 0.5 percentage points.
+In contrast, Greater Melbourne experienced higher employment growth of 3.5% and labour force growth of 4.0%.
+Jobs and Skills Australia forecasts national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Reservoir - South West's employment mix suggests local growth of approximately 6.6%% over five years and 13.7% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment